-Medicare Plan F covers more expenses than any other supplement plans.
-It’s one of just two plans that pay for the Part B deductible.
+Medicare Plan F covers more expenses than any other supplement plans, and it’s one of just two plans that pay for the Part B deductible.
 It also covers the Part B excess charge, a benefit that’s just as rare.
-Monthly premiums are typically higher than other plans, however.
-If Plan F has more coverage than you need, this might not be the plan for you.
+But monthly premiums are typically higher than other plans, so if Plan F has more coverage than you need, this might not be the plan for you.

 New to Medicare?

-The rules for who can enroll in Medigap plan F will change starting January 1, 2020.
-Skip ahead to find out if this update will affect you.
+The rules for who can enroll in Medigap plan F have changed starting January 1, 2020.
+If you’re newly eligible for Medicare in 2020, skip ahead to find out how this update will affect you.

 Medicare Plan F: Who is it for?

 - People on a fixed income: When your deductibles and most cost-sharing expenses are covered, your out-of-pocket costs may be more predictable.

 - International travelers: Plan F may cover most of your health care costs while traveling abroad.